aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/print-presentation/_index.md

    * margin figures, etc.
 4. Call the `Print` method.

-This Java code shows you how to print a PowerPoint presentation with certain print options:
+This Java code shows you how to print a PowerPoint presentation with certain print options: xxx

 ```java